 As someone who lived exclusively with city water for the better part of 32 years, it is DEFINITELY different.

 First, the water quality is noticeably different.
-I had to create a totally different routine for showering and washing my hair because everything I was used to using suddenly made my hair feel awful.
-I’m not sure if it’s the pH of the water, extra particulate not getting caught by the filter, or something else.
-All I know is I had to switch back to a sulfate shampoo (the horror!) and rinse with apple cider vinegar.
+At first, I had to create a totally different routine for showering and washing my hair because everything I was used to using suddenly made my hair feel awful.
+I’m not sure if it was the pH of the water, extra particulate not getting caught by the filter, or something else.
+All I know is I had to use a strong sulfate shampoo and rinse with apple cider vinegar for a while.
+That seems to have subsided but, to be honest, I have no idea when that happened or how long it took to adjust.

 Mark, my husband, is strictly a lard-based lye soap guy and while he says “my soap feels different here” that’s about the extent of it.
 I don’t think it’s very high up on his list of things he thinks about.
 EDIT–he assured me he never thinks about it.

-As for dishes and laundry, I haven’t noticed a difference in the quality of those tasks, nor have I worried (yet) about running out of water.
-We hand-wash all dishes and have a high-efficiency clothes washing machine.
+As for dishes and laundry, I haven’t noticed a difference in the quality of those tasks, nor have I worried much about running out of water.
+We hand-wash all dishes and have a regular high-efficiency washing machine.

 Running out of water is definitely something to keep in mind though.